digihunch/cloudformation/README.md

 ## Expand the template
 1. If the stack is to be deployed across multiple AZs, more subnets should be created accordingly.
+2. To deploy the stack in multiple regions, run the script multiple times.
+(Once limitation 1 is addressed.)
-2. Further improving this template most likely requires configuring local aws cli environment.
+3. Further improving this template most likely requires configuring local aws cli environment.
 You will need an api access user created in your account and ensure that:
 - the user has cloudformation full privilege
 - the user has the privilege to allow cloudformation template to do what it needs to do.
 - if the above is too much to micro-manage, then give the user administrator access, although considered bad security practice.